Farbod909/cs175-dont-starve/docs/status.md

 The max reward possible per episode is the number of cells in the farm.

 Neural Functions Approximator:
-At the moment we are using Deep Q-Learning with a feed-foward neural network.
+At the moment we are using Deep Q-Learning with a feed-foward neural network and replay memory.
-Our feed forward neural network takes a one-hot encoding of every farm cell.
+Our feed forward neural network takes a one-hot encoding of every farm cell in batches of 10.
 It contains 5 hidden layers that contain 15 weights each with ReLU as the activation function at the output of every layer with the exception of one that has a tanh function.
 It then outputs the approximated Q-value for each action from the next state.